 Triple Frontier and special forces tactics

-If you look through the eyes of someone who makes pay doing some military staff, you don’t need to be a Green Beret to make a conclusion about how realistic this movie is.
-Even if you do not have a military background but have a good head on your shoulders, if what you are looking for in this movie is realism then you can spot many flaws.
+If you look through the eyes of someone who makes pay doing some military staff, you don’t need to be a Green Beret to conclude how realistic this movie is.
+Even if you do not have a military background but have a good head on your shoulders, if what you are looking for in this movie is realism, you can spot many flaws.

 The way they conducted reconnaissance was bogus.
-First of all, it takes days of around the clock, sometimes weeks of observation to gather proper intel in order to plan an intrusion like this.
-Second of all the way they performed the reccee was laughable.
-They were sticking their pale heads out of the bush right outside the narcos´ fence!
-No camo face paint, no ghillie or 3D suits, no camouflage net, not even a mesh scarf dragged over their heads so as to make a mere attempt at some kind of concealment while being on OP/LP (Observation Post/Listening Post).
+First, it takes days around the clock, sometimes weeks of observation, to gather proper intel to plan an intrusion like this.
+Second of all, the way they performed the reccee was laughable.
+They were sticking their pale heads out of the bush right outside the narcos’ fence!
+No camo face paint, no ghillie or 3D suits, no camouflage net, not even a mesh scarf dragged over their heads to attempt some kind of concealment while being on OP/LP (Observation Post/Listening Post).

-For guys who are supposed to be depicting former CAG/Delta, their planning was of lower quality than the said narcos they were getting ready to rob.
+For guys who are supposed to depict former CAG/Delta, their planning was of lower quality than the narcos they were getting ready to rob.
 SF/CAG/Delta or any spec ops personnel are trained to make plans with multiple redundancies.
 They have an SOP (Standard Operation Procedure) acronym for that in US Special Forces, “PACE” for Primary Alternate Contingency and Emergency.
 In that order.
-That´s not one but at least four plans.
-If the Primary plan fails you go to the Alternate plan, if not possible or compromised, you go to the Contingency plan and if that is fried too you still have an Emergency plan.
+That’s not one but at least four plans.
+If the Primary plan fails, you go to the Alternate plan; if not possible or compromised, you go to the Contingency plan, and if that is fried too, you still have an Emergency plan.

 Triple C (TCCC)

-Ironhead´s injury was a serious problem for an environment like the Selva.
-In the Amazon, a simple razor cut can get ugly real quick.
-I won´t even comment on their TCCC (Tactical Combat Casualty Care) procedure when he got shot and how he dressed that wound later at the LZ.
+Ironhead’s injury was a severe problem for an environment like the Selva.
+In the Amazon, a simple razor cut can get real ugly quickly.
+I won’t comment on their TCCC (Tactical Combat Casualty Care) procedure when he got shot and how he dressed that wound later at the LZ.
 That was horrendous.
-My daughter would do a better job using an Israeli bandage than they did.
-Of course, we get the typical Hollywood line “ the bullet went through, you´ll be fine” and the wound is later referred to as a “ mosquito bite” but in reality, it doesn´t work that way.
+My daughter would do better using an Israeli bandage than they did.
+Of course, we get the typical Hollywood line, “the bullet went through, you will be fine,” and the wound is later referred to as a “mosquito bite,” but in reality, it doesn’t work that way.

-In conclusion watch this if you really want to, if you watch it as serendipity you might get disappointed.
+In conclusion, watch this if you want to.
+If you watch it as serendipity, you might get disappointed.
 Triple Frontier is rated 6,5/10 on the IMDB.